How to Find Duplicates in Numbers: A Comprehensive Guide

 4. Filter the results to show values greater than 1

-Read Also : How to Delete a Project from iMovie: A Step-by-Step Guide
+Read Also : How to Unblock Games: A Comprehensive Guide

 Strengths: